- This event has passed.

 Tiffany Fant: Allyship with the Red, Black, and Green New Deal

-What does it mean to be in allyship with Black and Brown communities?
-In order to create the traction needed in the environmental justice movement for climate solutions collaboration across racial lines will be required.
-The Red, Black, and Green New Deal is a national Black climate agenda, created by Black people for Black people, however it will be relationships with allies that will make it happen.
+What does it mean to be in allyship with Black and brown communities?
+In order to create the traction that is needed in the environmental justice movement for solutions is going to require collaboration across racial lines.
+The Red, Black, and Green New Deal is a national Black climate agenda that is by Black people for Black people but we know that it will be in relationship with allies that this will happen.
 What does allyship look like?
-Tiffany will explore the goals of the Red, Black and Green New Deal and how allyship can be transformational and not transactional.
+How can allyship be transformational and not transactional and so much more.